Scoreboard & Thoughts

 Screenshooter: Web

-The app was vulnerable to semi CSRF via the /dashboard api
+The app was vulnerable to some kind of CSRF via the /dashboard api

 @app.route('/dashboard', methods=['GET', 'POST'])